 By researching and taking an in-depth look at specific subjects, your business can quickly increase its trustworthiness and expertise in the eyes of consumers.
 The more specific results you can showcase and the deeper you can dive, the more potential people will believe your company has.

 These case studies can be another source of information for publications to pull if you’re sure to fill them with helpful information.
 When doing digital PR outreach, they can be a great tool to prove why your company should be mentioned.

 Strong content has and always will be the foundation of a successful marketing strategy.

-But it can do more than just helping to encourage readers to become customers.
-It can be the key to excelling digital PR outreach.
+But it can do more than just help to encourage readers to become customers.
+It can be the key to excelling in digital PR outreach.
 With strong source content, publications won’t have a choice but to include you in the articles they are writing about your industry.